-Your physician has recommended you for a stereotactic breast biopsy.
+Your physician has recommended you for a stereotactic needle-core breast biopsy (vacuum assisted).
 Cedars-Sinai has a team of experienced mammography specialists led by Donald S. Cohen.
 MD.
 The purpose of this procedure is to obtain a tissue sample from the area of abnormality identified on your mammogram and/or breast ultrasound procedure.

 Before Arriving for Your Exam

 - Please eat a light meal at least one hour before your scheduled biopsy appointment.

 - Take all your usual medication as prescribed by your physician.

 - Consult your primary physician if you are on Coumadin or blood thinners before scheduling your appointment.
 On the day of the procedure, inform the technologist and imaging physician (radiologist) if you are taking blood thinners.

 - You make take pain medication, such as Tylenol, but do not take NSAIDS such as Motrin or Advil.
 Discontinue NSAIDs 3-5 days before the procedure, unless instructed otherwise by your primary physician.

 - Discontinue aspirin 3-5 days before your procedure, unless instructed otherwise by your primary physician.

 - Do not take Vitamin E 3-5 days before your procedure, unless instructed otherwise by your primary physician.

 - Although we do not anticipate a delay in your scheduled appointment, we recommend that you bring a magazine, book or music player in case you have to wait.